codeandlift706/README-Generator/Develop/README.md

   test

   ## License
-    This project is under the MIT license
+    This project is under the Apache_2.0 license

   ## Contribution
   test